-Fully-connected ANN models were trained using Keras109 with TensorFlow110 as the backend and Hyperopt105 for hyperparameter selection (Supporting Information Table S27).
-The ANN model was trained with batch optimization for 1000 epochs with early stopping when no more performance improvement was observed, and we again71 included dropout regularization111-112 to avoid overfitting (Supporting Information Table S28).
-The optimal ANN topology for all models consisted of 512 nodes per layer with two (i.e., for the HOMO level) to three (i.e., for HOMO-LUMO gap and r{ND}) three hidden layers (Supporting Information Table S28).
+Fully connected ANN models were trained using Keras109 with TensorFlow110 as the backend and Hyperopt105 for hyperparameter selection (Supporting Information Table S27).
+Each

+ANN model was trained with batch optimization for 1000 epochs with early stopping when no more performance improvement was observed, and we included dropout regularization111-112 to avoid overfitting (Supporting Information Table S28).
+The optimal ANN topology for all models consisted of 512 nodes per layer with either two (e.g., for the HOMO level) or three (e.g., for HOMO-LUMO gap and r{ND}) three hidden layers (Supporting Information Table S28).